pactflow/docs.pactflow.io/website/docs/docs/authentication/main.md

 **NOTE:** &nbsp; Changing these settings may require users to do a hard refresh in their browser (CTRL-F5 on Windows and Linux, CMD-R on Mac OSX) before the next time they try to login, or clear their browser cookies and cache.

+## Prerequisites

+If you are migrating to Single Sign On from username/password based authentication, you should consider enabling merging of identities based on email address, via the ["Consolidate User Logins by Email" system preference](/docs/user-interface/settings/preferences#consolidate-user-logins-by-email), otherwise you will end up with duplicate users.

 ## GitHub Authentication

 _Eligible plans: all_